hr-sobuj/vue-landing-page/README.md

 This command will start a development server and open your default web browser with the landing page.

+## Features

+- **Custom Counter:** A counter feature triggers when scrolling down the page, implemented without external packages.
+- **Custom Accordion:** An accordion component for organizing content.
+- **Swiper Slider Integration:** Utilizes Swiper slider for carousel functionality.
+- **Responsive Design:** The landing page is fully responsive across various devices.

 ## Preview

 ![Landing Page Screenshot](landing-page-screenshot.png)

 You can view a live demo of this template [here](https://vue-landing-page-orpin.vercel.app/).

+## Customization

+To customize the content of each section, modify the JSON objects passed as props to the components.
+This allows for easy text and content changes without directly altering the components.